Dcyberx/Dcyberx.github.io/README.md

   }

   // fallback polite answer
-  // include short prompt to offer jokes or reminders return "I didn't quite catch that.
+  return "I didn't quite catch that.
 Ask me for socials, a joke, or an Islamic reminder.
 May I make you smile or give a reminder?";
 }